 Quick access to call controls

 Access to the dial pad and call controls is much improved.
-For public switched telephone network (PSTN) calls, the dial-pad and call controls remain visible throughout the call.
-For non-PSTN calls, the dial-pad and call controls are accessible with one click.
+For Calling Plans in Office 365 calls, the dial-pad and call controls remain visible throughout the call.
+For other calls, the dial-pad and call controls are accessible with one click.

 Skype for Business now includes the same set of emoticons found in the consumer version of Skype.
 You can turn off emoticons in Skype for Business by going to Options > IM.
 No server setting is available.

 simplified controls, and